Shaher11/GraphQL-For-Beginners/README.md

 - *Seeding data to database*

-## Setup Steps For New Graphql Project
+## Setup steps for new Graphql project
 - Create new folder for your project as example:  *app*
 - Create new file inside project folder *app/hello.js*